Print

 4. Store for later: Spray a 9×13 baking dish with nonstick cooking spray.
 Transfer the stuffing to the prepared baking dish.
 Set aside to cool completely.
 Once cooled, tightly cover the baking dish with plastic wrap then foil.
 Refrigerate for up to 3 days.Partially assembled make ahead thanksgiving stuffing fills a large white ceramic baking dish that sits atop a light peach colored textured surface.
 The baking dish is partially covered with plastic wrap and aluminum foil and the words stuffing have been written on the outside of the foil in black permanent marker.
 The baking dish is surrounded by a black Sharpie marker, a small wooden pinch bowl filled with kosher salt, red and orange Fall florals, and a red muted linen napkin.

 5. Reheating: Remove the baking dish from the refrigerator at least 30 minutes or up to 1 hour before you’d like to finish them in the oven.
-Remove the foil & plastic wrap.
+Remove the foil and plastic wrap.
 Pour the egg mixture over the stuffing, stirring well to combine.
 Tightly recover with foil.
-Transfer to 350 degree F oven & bake the stuffing for 30 minutes.
-Carefully remove the foil & return to the oven for 20 minutes longer, or until golden brown & warmed through.
+Transfer to 350 degree F oven and bake the stuffing for 30 minutes.
+Carefully remove the foil and return to the oven for 20 minutes longer, or until golden brown and warmed through.
 If an even crispier top is desired, finish the stuffing under the broiler for 2-3 minutes, watching closely to prevent burning.Make ahead stuffing fills a large white ceramic baking dish that sits atop a light peach colored textured surface.
 A muted red linen napkin rests alongside the baking dish.

 Notes